 - We sell only metered valves with our Watts brand softener packages, since they tend to use less salt than a non-metered unit (i.e. one set to regenerate every so many days with no regards for actual water used).

 - The national average is 60 lbs. per month, but that can vary depending upon the quantity and the quality of water being treated.

 8. What kind of salt do you recommend using and do your softeners also use Potassium Chloride in place of salt?

 We recommend buying salt for your water softener that is very clean; around the 99.5% salt content and up.
 All softeners can use Potassium Chloride in place of salt.
-Potassium Chloride tends to melt when it gets wet, sometimes forming a "bridge" inside the salt tank, so we recommend filling the Brine tank only halfway or a bit more when using Potassium Chloride, so you can easily monitor it going down inside the tank after the unit regenerates.
+Potassium Chloride tends to melt when it gets wet, sometimes forming a "bridge" inside the salt tank.
+We recommend filling the Brine tank only halfway or a bit more when using Potassium Chloride, so you can easily monitor it going down inside the tank after the unit regenerates.

 The salt not going down could be due to many different reasons.

 - Valve is not regenerating due to a mechanical problem.

 - Salt may be bridged (become solid) above water that is at the bottom of the salt tank.